laurenkt/bouzouki/report/introduction.md

 Originally the model used a linear factor to control the amount of losses at the bridge.
 The model is enhanced to use a non-recursive moving average filter.
 More than a small handful of coefficients would increase latency but in practice that's not a problem as the tone drops off with only a very small number of coefficients.

+The coefficients does seem to have a huge impact on the tone of the resulting sound, and the difference between 1 or 2 coefficients, or 2 or 3, is quite fast.
+In order to get more granular control over the tone it might be helpful to use a recursive filter design where the cut-off frequency or gradient can be adjusted somewhat.

 Evaluation & Further Steps
 ==========================

 Further to the 'systems' approach, it would be useful to evaluate the effectiveness of the convolution approach to generate the instrument body.
 Would it be more effective to model the body more fully?
 That way things could be parameterised.
 In the case of this model, an IR from a Taylor acoustic guitar is being used to model the body.
 Sticking with the convolution approach, it was intended before to utilise an anechoic chamber to record an IR from within the body of the reference bouzouki that was used when designing the synthesiser.
-Unfortunately this was not managed to be organised in the constraints of time available when accounting for other projects.
+Unfortunately this was not managed to be organised in the constraints of time available when accounting for other projects

 Colophon
 ========